-When your campsite is cleaned and completely vacated, bring your campsite number (the one posted in your campsite) and come to checkout.
+When your campsite is cleaned and has been inspected by a staff member, bring your campsite number (the one posted in your campsite) and come to checkout.

 You will receive your exit packet: forms, participation and winning beads, patches, etc.